-You can end a Web Tools session either by selecting Manage > Log Out, or by closing the Switch Explorer window.
+You can end a Web Tools session either by selecting Manage > Exit, or by closing the Switch Explorer window.

-You might be logged out of a session involuntarily, without explicitly selecting the Manage > Log Out, under the following conditions:
+You might be logged out of a session involuntarily, without explicitly selecting the Manage > Exit, under the following conditions:

-• A physical fabric administrator changes the contents of your currently selected Admin Domain.

-- Your currently selected Admin Domain is removed or invalidated. - Your currently selected Admin Domain is removed from your Admin Domain list. - You initiate a firmware download from Web Tool's Switch Administration window.
+- A physical fabric administrator changes the contents of your currently selected Admin Domain. - · Your currently selected Admin Domain is removed or invalidated. - Your currently selected Admin Domain is removed from your Admin Domain list. - You initiate a firmware download from the Web Tools Switch Administration window.
 In this case, you are logged out a few minutes later when the switch restarts. - Your session times out.